OWASP/CheatSheetSeries/cheatsheets/npm_Security_CheatSheet.md

 Another good practice to adopt is making use of the `files` property in package.json, which works as a whitelist and specifies the array of files to be included in the package that is to be created and installed (while the ignore file functions as a blacklist).
 The `files` property and an ignore file can both be used together to determine which files should explicitly be included, as well as excluded, from the package.
 When using both, the former the `files` property in package.json takes precedence over the ignore file.

 When a package is published, the npm CLI will verbosely display the archive being created.
-To be extra careful, add a `--dry-run` command line argument to your publish command in order to first review how the tarball is created without actually publishing it to the registry.
+To be extra careful, add a `--dry-run` command-line argument to your publish command in order to first review how the tarball is created without actually publishing it to the registry.

 In January 2019, npm shared on their blog that they added a [mechanism that automatically revokes a token](https://blog.npmjs.org/post/182015409750/automated-token-revocation-for-when-you) if they detect that one has been published with a package.